anoma/nspec/docs/arch/node/engines/verification_behaviour.juvix.md

 : If `useSignsFor` is true, the state is updated to store pending requests.
 Otherwise, the state remains unchanged.

 Messages to be sent
-: If `useSignsFor` is false, a `ResponseVerification` message is sent back to the requester.
+: If `useSignsFor` is false, a `ReplyVerification` message is sent back to the requester.
 If `useSignsFor` is true and it's the first request for this identity, a `QuerySignsForEvidenceRequest` is sent to the SignsFor Engine.

 Engines to be spawned
 : No engines are created by this action.